 Inventory management, picking, barcoding, and counting … all of these are important aspects of warehouse activity, and if you have pain in one of these areas, it tends to affect your entire company and its customers.
 But what is the best way to solve this kind of problem?

-As with most of these questions, the short answer is that “it depends.”
+As with most questions revolving around making the most of your Business Central or Microsoft Dynamics NAV system, the short answer is “it depends.”
 While there are many aspects to effective warehousing and inventory management, several fundamental questions appear consistently:

 As a first step and an important discipline, let’s look at the areas that tend to drive the largest and most quantifiable ROI opportunities.